jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 (() => {}) === (() => {}) // false
 ```

-So, because we're comparing two objects that have **different references** in memory the result is false.
+Because we're comparing two objects that have **different references** in memory the result is false.
 Let's instead compare the **same object reference** and see what the result is:

 ```js
 const obj = {};